docker/compose/docs/yml.md

 environment variables (DEBUG) with a new value, and the other one (SEND_EMAILS) is left untouched.

+The `file` key is optional, if it is not set then Compose will look for the service within the current file.

 For more on `extends`, see the [tutorial](extends.md#example) and [reference](extends.md#reference).